 The S-Patch 3 from Samsung has FCC approval

-While not yet available for purchase, things are looking good for the upcoming arrival of the Samsung S-Patch 3.
-Already approved by the FCC and patent-pending, the discreet chest-worn wearable will have ECG capabilities measured through the 'Bio Processor' chip that connects to a smartphone.
-Not much information is available as to when this device will be on the market, so stay tuned to Samsung for more information.
-Here are some additional smartwatches and fitness trackers to look out for in 2019.
+While not yet available for purchase, the discreet chest-worn wearable will have ECG capabilities measured through the 'Bio Processor' chip that connects to a smartphone.
+Not much information is available as to when this device will be on the market, but here are some additional smartwatches and fitness trackers to look out for in 2019.

 the fitness tracker buying guide video - GearBrain www.youtube.com